 THE CALL: My assistant just got off the phone with a prospect inquiring about company swag from our website.
 She told her about calling, emailing, and live chatting with other promotional product companies.
 She had been doing this for the last 4 DAYS.
 Why?

-THE PROBLEM: The prospect told us she had placed an order on line for business swag from one of our competitors, thought all was fine, and then got an email from that company 3 DAYS later saying the notebook/journals were out of stock.
+THE PROBLEM: The prospect said she had placed an order on line for company swag from one of our competitors, thought all was fine, and then got an email from that company 3 DAYS later saying the journals were out of stock.

-Her boss wanted a specific customized notebook for an upcoming event.
-No substitutes, it had to be that exact customized notebook.
+Her boss wanted a specific custom journal for an upcoming event.
+No substitutes, it had to be that exact journal.

 So, the company swag scavenger hunt -- err, google search -- was on.
-She told us she found that notebook on so many other websites, she lost count.
+She shared that she had found the journal on so many other websites, she lost count.
 She was calling, emailing, texting and live chatting her way through the list convinced she would find a company who had them in stock.
 Every company eventually told her the journal was out of stock.
 We knew that.

 (And yes, she found it on the PROMOrx website.
 I'd link, but it's been removed.)